4. Penalties¶

 Rationale: Red Pivot was able to legally reenter the track once all other Blockers were ahead of them.
 Red Pivot is not required to return to the track until they can legally do so, and is not required to skate clockwise in order to find a legal reentry point.
 In this scenario, however, Red Pivot had a legal opportunity because all other Blockers were ahead of them.
 Further, Red Pivot did not heed the warning from the Officials, and thus should be penalized for preventing a Pack from reforming.
 As Red Pivot is the final remaining Red Blocker, they must remain on the track so that a Pack can be formed.

-Keep in Mind: If White Pivot or White Blocker had not skated forward, one or both of them would have been penalized instead of Red Pivot for preventing a Pack from reforming by forcing the only opposing Blocker to remain out of bounds.
+Keep in Mind: If White Pivot or White Blocker had not skated forward, one or both of them would have been penalized instead of Red Pivot for preventing a Pack from reforming by forcing the only opposing Blocker to remain Out of Bounds.

 Red Pivot is skating 9 ft (2.74 m) behind the White Blockers and 9 ft (2.74 m) ahead of the other Red Blockers.
 Their knee pad slips down their leg, and is no longer protecting their knee.
 Red Pivot takes themself off the track in order to adjust their equipment, creating a No Pack situation.